MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 - If the resource account is using a Direct Routing phone number, for routing of outbound calls, you must configure a call routing policy and assign it to all users assigned to this resource account number.
 For more information, see [Manage call routing policies for Direct Routing](manage-voice-routing-policies.md).
 (This step is not required for resource accounts using a Calling Plan or Operator Connect number.)

 - You must have Teams PowerShell Module version **NEED VERSION NUMBER**  to use the new -CsTeamsSharedCallingRoutingPolicy cmdlets.
 You'll use these cmdlets to create and manage Shared Calling policies.
-For more information, see [Set up Shared Calling policies](shared-calling-setup.md).
+For more information, see [Configure Shared Calling policies](shared-calling-setup.md).

 ## Emergency calling requirements